Can bees really smell fear?

 Article continues below advertisement

 According to Insect Cop, bees attack for one reason and one reason alone: to defend their hive.
-Those of us who have been stung by bees are keen not to be stung again.
-Thus, our first impulse when being surprised by a buzzing in our ear is to jerkily swat it away.
-Then, we might experience a sense of mild panic and might even freak out.
+Those who have been stung by bees are keen not to be stung again, thus, your first impulse when being surprised by a buzzingis to jerkily swat it away.

-Once we’ve done that, the bees will know they have no choice.
-They will judge us as a threat to them and their fellow bees.
-If their fellow bees are very close, then this situation might rapidly escalate into a swarming attack by a battalion of like-minded bees.
-Now, most bees will only sting once before perishing and many honeybees will give up the chase you get far enough away.
+Swatting motions might signal to bees that humans threaten them and their fellow bees.
+If their fellow bees are close, this situation might rapidly escalate into a swarming attack.
+Most bees will only sting once before perishing, and many honeybees will give up the chase if you get far enough away.

 Article continues below advertisement